Blendify/blender-manual/blender_docs/manual/troubleshooting/3d_view.rst

 Slow Selection
 --------------

-Blender uses OpenGL drawing for selection, some graphics card drivers are slow at performing this operation *(since its not in common used for games)*.
+Blender uses OpenGL drawing for selection, some graphics card drivers are slow at performing this operation.

 This becomes especially problematic on dense geometry.